Sonic X-treme: Cancellation

 In May 1996, Sega displayed a playable demo of X-treme at E3 in Los Angeles, and displayed a version of Coffin's engine.
 At this time, team morale had dropped and turnover was high.
 By August, Coffin had contracted severe walking pneumonia.
 Wallis praised Coffin's effort, but acknowledged that without Coffin the team had no chance of meeting its deadline.
 Around the same time, Senn became so ill that he was told he had six months to live, though he survived.
 With both teams crippled two months before the deadline, Wallis canceled the game.

 Sega initially stated that X-treme had been delayed; however, in early 1997, Sega announced that the game had been canceled.
 For the 1996 holiday season, Sega instead concentrated on Sonic Team's Nights into Dreams and a port of the Genesis game Sonic 3D Blast by Traveller's Tales, to which Wallis contributed.
 Sonic Team's work on a Saturn 3D Sonic game became Sonic Adventure for the Dreamcast.
 Remnants of their prototype can be seen in the Saturn compilation game Sonic Jam (1997).

 While Senn felt the version of X-treme he and Alon were developing could have been completed with an additional six to twelve months, Sega's PC division would not pay for its development, and may have been hesitant after the engine had been rejected for X-treme.
 After the project was rejected, Alon left Sega.
 Sega of America disbanded STI in 1996 following management changes.
 Hector believed that the success of PlayStation led to corporate turmoil within Sega that resulted in STI's dissolution.
 According to Wallis, STI was restructured as Sega of America's product development department after the previous product development department had become SegaSoft.

 Canceled film

 In August 1994, Sega of America signed a deal with Metro-Goldwyn-Mayer and Trilogy Entertainment to produce a live-action animated film based on Sonic the Hedgehog and tie into Sonic X-treme.
 In May 1995, the screenwriter Richard Jeffries pitched a treatment titled Sonic: Wonders of the World.
-It saw Sonic and Dr. Robotnik escaping from Sonic X-treme into the real world.
-The film was canceled as none of the companies could come to an agreement.
+It had Sonic and Dr. Robotnik escaping from Sonic X-treme into the real world, where Sonic teams up with boy named Josh to stop Robotnik from stealing the wonders of the world.
+The film was canceled as the companies could not come to an agreement.